Amigos Resource Sharing Agreement

 - Resource sharing does not relieve any library of the responsibility for providing collections necessary for its primary clientele, unless libraries have entered into special agreements.

 - The requesting library should follow state network protocols, or in the absence of state protocols, exhaust local resources before requesting materials from other members.
 The requesting library should avoid sending the bulk of its requests to a few libraries.
-Libraries that have signed the Amigos/BCR Reciprocal Interlibrary Loan Agreement are encouraged to consider those libraries.
+Libraries that have signed the Amigos Western Reciprocal Interlibrary Loan Agreement are encouraged to consider those libraries.
 Major resource libraries should be used only as a last resort.

 - Requests for materials for which locations cannot be found should be sent to libraries that might provide the materials with the statement that the requesting library cannot locate and verify.
 The source of reference should be cited.

 - The requesting library should use standard bibliographic format regardless of the means of transmission.
 The library should indicate its preference to receive documents via fax, Ariel, or other electronic transmission and include the relevant address in Borrowing Notes.
-The phrase "Amigos ILL" should be included on all requests.

 - The requesting library must ensure compliance with the U.S. copyright law and the CONTU guidelines.
 Copyright compliance must be determined for each photocopy request and a copyright compliance statement must be included on each photocopy request.